The application deadline has now passed.

-The Society's Physician-Scientist Career Development Award is a new opportunity for medical students to gain experience in hematology research and to learn more about the specialty by immersing themselves in a yearlong laboratory, translational, or clinical investigation under the mentorship of an ASH member.
+The ASH Physician-Scientist Career Development Award provides an opportunity for medical students to gain experience in hematology research and to learn more about the specialty by immersing themselves in a yearlong laboratory, translational, or clinical investigation under the mentorship of an ASH member.

-The award is for a one-year period, generally July 1, 2015 through June 30, 2016.
+The award is for a one-year period – generally July 1, 2017, through June 30, 2018.
 Up to five awards will be granted per year.
-Awards will be paid directly to the participating institution of the mentor, not to the mentor or the recipient.
+Awards will be paid directly to the participating institution of the mentor.
 Indirect costs (i.e., facilities and administration costs) are not allowed.back to top

 back to top